sweetcriminal/Portfolio/README.md

-# Portfolio
-My tech portfolio to showcase my IT skills
+# Welcome to my tech portfolio